qinghai-zheng/qinghai-zheng.github.io/_pages/about.md

 ### 2023
 - 2023.12.17: &nbsp;🎉 100 citations is achieved by my first paper: "Feature concatenation multi-view subspace clustering".
 - 2023.12.04: &nbsp;🎉 One paper "IMVC-IE" is accepted by ICASSP 2024 (CCF B).
 Congratulations to Binqiang Huang, good work!
-- 2023.12.03: &nbsp;🎉 One paper "DV-MSC" was accepted by KBS.
+- 2023.12.03: &nbsp;🎉 One paper "DV-MSC" was accepted by KBS (CCF C).
 Congratulations to Shoujie Lan, good work!
 - 2023.03.08: &nbsp;🎉 One paper "LIB" was accepted by CVPR 2023 (CCF A).
 The source codes can be found in [LIBLE](https://github.com/qinghai-zheng/LIBLE) repository.
 ### 2022
 - 2022.10.31: &nbsp;🎉 The source codes of "GUMRL" can be found in [GUMRL](https://github.com/qinghai-zheng/GUMRL) repository.